 “As a mom of two young girls, from the time they were babies to now as first graders, I have been surprised and disappointed in the limited options available from baby gear to apparel to toys.
-There are exceptions, but it is still overwhelmingly “dolls for girls” and “trucks for boys.”
+They both are always singing along to the video that they both like regardless of gender expectations.
+But there are exceptions, but it is still overwhelmingly “dolls for girls” and “trucks for boys.”
 As a mom, I don’t want to limit what my kids get exposed to, I’m looking for more choices—to let them experience, play and learn.” ~ Nanda Sibol

 So, the question is, how will the toy industry respond?
 Will they listen to moms seeking greater opportunities and more choices for their children, or will they continue business as usual?
 According to The Wall Street Journal: